 2, And the same thing has happened with the good old Hepes buffer.
 Many companies offer alternatives; the most popular is the MOPS.
 However, any composition except for the HEPES-buffered TCM-199 may have some negative effect after months of storage.
 Maybe only after the expiration date – but shortly after.
 In contrast, Hepes-buffered TCM-199 has a generous backup; it maintains its consistency for long, it is reliable.

-“All gipsies praise their own horse” – a proverb from Hungary, my late homeland.
+“Every gypsy praises his own horse” – a proverb from Hungary, my late homeland.